jeffwarnica/rhc-miq-quickstart/README.md

 OOTB, deploy by OS & Environment, Template, placed into config driven VLAN.
 Easily expand out to finding templates by any tag alignment desired.

+Automate code designed to be _extended_ not overwritten.
+Specifically, template & vlan finding code is hightly _configurable_ and _expandable_.

+Magic undocumented "`any`" tag to allow single value tags categories to be useful: e.g. tag a template as `environment`->`_any_`

 Supports single SC items deploying to different providers (if not a great idea).

 Flavors (for on-prem providers, and mapping to Cloud) are configured in a single location.